 What Is Employment Insurance?

-Furthermore, it offers support for individuals who need time off from work to care for a child or a sick family member.
+EI also offers support for individuals who need time off from work to care for a child or a sick family member.

-Am I Eligible For EI?
+Am I Eligible For Employment Insurance In Canada?

 To Qualify For The Program